This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Types of appeal

-There are some differences in the procedure for appealing from within, and from outside the UK.
+There are some differences in the procedure for appealing from within the UK and for appealing from outside the UK.

 Administrative review